mickdec/Salamandre/README.md

 <ul>
 <li>1. a <a href="https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.4.0-amd64-netinst.iso">linux</a> system (preferably  <a href="https://www.kali.org/downloads/">kali</a>).
 <li>2. a <a href="https://www.metasploit.com/download">metasploit</a> facility (already in kali).
+<li>3.
+Veil Evasion for obfuscating payloads (already in kali but need to be upgraded).
 </ul>
 <h2>DISCLAIMER</h2>
 <p><i>